Komodo/komodo-website/src/pages/blog/2014-03/show-absolute-position-in-statusbar.html.md

 # The Macro

-The function that edits the Komodo UI Statusbar
+The function that edits the Komodo statusbar to add the byte &amp; char positions

 ```javascript
 function addByteCharPos() {